 Here are a few prompts to help you as you create your itinerary:

 - Do you want a “relax and unplug” weekend getaway or are you looking for some adventure?
 A nice mix of both?

 - Is your destination known for any kind of attraction or activity in particular?

 - Do you need to book any attractions or tours in advance?

 Depending on where you’re going there may be way too many options to choose from than you can possibly do in a weekend.
 If that’s the case you’ll want to spend a little time figuring out what your “must do’s” are.

 Make sure to give yourself a little breathing room in your itinerary to get from one site or activity to the next, to allow for things going wrong, for rescheduling due to bad weather, etc.

 For more about itineraries, see my complete guide to creating a travel itinerary.
-It was written with longer trips in mind, but the basic ideas can be applied to a trip of any length.
+It was written with longer vacations in mind, but the basic ideas can be applied to a trip of any length.

 #5.
 Pack for your getaway

 With your itinerary built, it’s time to figure out what you want to take with you on your trip.
 Your packing list will be a reflection of your destination, the season/weather, and your planned activities among other things.

 See my ultimate weekend getaway packing list for help with your packing list.
 It’s totally customizable for any kind of weekend getaway…any season, any activity, even long weekends.

 For a short weekend getaway (perhaps from a Saturday morning to a Sunday night) check out my essential overnight trip packing list.
 This list is perfect for very quick trips when you really want to make sure that you’re not overpacking, which is so easy to do for short getaways.